“We assess all of our recommendations independently. If you make a purchase through the links we provide, we may earn a commission.”

 Pros

-- ✔ Multi-functional (pressure cooker, sauté, slow cook, rice cook)
+• ✔ Multi-functional—replaces 9 appliances including pressure cooker, sauté, slow cook, and rice cook

 Cons

-- ✘ More complex than standard rice cookers
+• ✘ Learning curve—more complex than dedicated rice cookers

 Comparison Table Of Stainless Steel Rice Cookers